V4Fire/Client/src/components/form/b-button/README.md

 #### [type = `'button'`]

-A button' type to create.
-There can be values:
+The type of button to create.
+There may be values:

-1. `button` - simple button control;
+1. `button` - a simple button control;
-2. `submit` - button to send the tied form;
+2. `submit` - a button to submit data of the tied form;
-3. `file` - button to open the file uploading dialog;
+3. `file` - a button to open the file chooser dialog;
-4. `link` - hyperlink to the specified URL (to provide URL, use the `href` prop).
+4. `link` - a hyperlink to the specified URL (to specify a URL, use the `href` prop).

 ```
 < b-button @click = console.log('boom!')